-1. Open your Always Connected Dongle and input the sim
+1. Open your Always Connected dongle and insert the SIM.

-2. Insert the Always Connected device into the USB port at the back of your modem
+2. Insert the dongle into the USB port at the back of your modem.

 How does Always Connected work?

-Always connected is a service which provides connection to Vodafone’s award winning 4G mobile network in the event of a total loss of service on your fixed line broadband connection.
+Always Connected is a service that connects you to Vodafone’s award-winning 4G mobile network if your fixed line broadband goes down or losses connection.

-An always connected 4G dongle which plugs directly into the back of your Gigabox or Gigabox+ modem automatically kicks to free you from interruptions to your business.
+An Always Connected 4G dongle plugs directly into the back of your Gigabox or Gigabox+ modem.
+It automatically kicks in, so you are free from interruptions to your business.